02 Apr What Are The Healthiest Breads?

-From home bakes to white sliced and everything in between, bread is a staple in many British diets, but is bread actually good for you?
+From home bakes to white sliced and everything in between, bread is a staple in many of our diets, but is bread actually good for you?
 And should you eat it if you’re trying to lose weight?
-In this blog post, we break down the good from the bad as we explore the healthiest breads.
+In this article, we explore the healthiest breads and those you’d be better off avoiding.

 IS BREAD GOOD FOR YOU?